 5. Assists in goal setting and priorities

 A good customer feedback report is conclusive and shows facts and dependencies that you didn’t know before.
-It adds more knowledge about your customer behavior and allows a better understanding of your clients’ needs.
+It adds more knowledge about your customer behavior and allows you to better understand your clients’ needs.

 Here are some additional comments about each of the listed benefits.